Dr. Hugo Schröder's concentric lens

 The diffraction limit (Rayleigh limit at 9% contrast) for any f/20 lens is about 75 line pairs/mm in green light.
 The average of the wavelengths shown here is a bit shorter than that.
 In the diagram, 9% contrast is shown by the red line at .09 modulation.

-At f/20, resolution is more or less diffraction limited on axis, and decreases to about 65 lp/mm at 22° off axis.
+At f/20, resolution is not quite diffraction limited on axis, decreases to about 65 lp/mm at 22° off axis, and falls to about 50 lp/mm at 30° in the corners.
 An actual lens as built would not reach these numbers:

 Close focusingThe ‘unconcentric’ lens is designed to focus at infinity.
 It retains good sharpness at distances down to about 1 meter, but becomes less sharp at 500mm and closer focusing distances.

 The first chart, at left, is for focus at one meter.
 The second chart, at right, is for focus at infinity.

 MTF at 10, 20 and 40 lp/mm — lens image in air, neglecting manufacturing tolerances, etc.:

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.